vbotka/ansible-ansible/docs/source/guide.rst

 Best practice
 *************

-Display the variables for debug if needed.
-Then disable this task ``ma_debug: false`` to speedup the playbook
+Display the variables in debug, if needed.
+Then disable debug ``ma_debug: false`` to speedup the playbook

 .. code-block:: console
    :emphasize-lines: 1

    shell> ansible-playbook ansible.yml -t ma_debug

-Install packages Then disable this task ``ma_install: false`` to speedup the playbook
+Install packages.
+Then disable this task ``ma_install: false`` to speedup the playbook

 .. code-block:: console
    :emphasize-lines: 1-2